tylerlong/slim_text/README.md

 ## todo list

-2. remember the working folder when the user last use the editor
-    1. no need to sync the value, because the folders may be different on different computers
 4. register domain name slimtext.org ?
 7. should be able to browse to open a folder or file
 8. should be able to save a NEW file